Arnav7x/Termido/README.md

 # Termido

-A light terminal‑style todo manager that runs entirely in your browser.
+A lightweight, terminal‑style todo manager that runs entirely in your browser.
 No build step, no backend, no dependencies — just open the page and start typing.

 ### Features
 - **Terminal UI**: Type commands like `add`, `list`, `done`, and more.